In The Foothills Of Mount Fuji

 Before I stepped on to the Cathay Pacific flight to Hong Kong and on to Japan I had two hopes and before you say it…..Bob was not one of them!
 One was to once again see England lift the Rugby World Cup and the other was to see Mount Fuji in all her glory.

 At that time there was no thought of the bright lights of Tokyo or the old world charm of Kyoto it was the natural beauty of Fuji that I was craving.

-There are iconic sights in the world that I feel you just have to witness for yourself and the snow capped volcanic peak of Fuji has always been one of them.
-Its weird however and I am certainly showing my age here but when I think of Fuji I immediately think of Fujifilm.
-Those old film cartridges you used to buy and then, when your 36 photos were taken you would drop it into Boots in order to get them developed.
-How times have changed...I digress!!
+There are iconic sights in the world that I feel you just have to witness for yourself and the snow-capped volcanic peak of Fuji has always been one of them.
+It’s weird however and I am certainly showing my age here but when I think of Fuji I immediately think of Fujifilm.
+Those old film cartridges you used to buy and then when your 36 photos were taken you would drop them into Boots to get them developed.
+How times have changed…I digress!!

 Now the two and a half hour journey from Tokyo to Mount Fuji was to throw up a couple of surprises that I certainly was not expecting.

 I needed to take the train from the marvellous Shinjuku station in Tokyo on the JR Cho line to Otsuki station.
 From there I was to then pick up the Fujikyu Railway Line to Fujikawaguchiko.

 However it was boarding the train in Otsuki that I got my first surprise.
 The train was a Thomas the Tank Engine train fully kitted out with plush Thomas seats and decor.
 Then each station en route to Fujikawaguchiko was named after a character from the popular TV series like Gordon or Percy.
 The inner kid in me loved this and I smiled for the entire journey as we trundled through magnificent lush mountain scenery.